alf-tool/alf-core/README.md

 * Alf is also a 100% Ruby relational algebra implementation shipped with a simple to use, powerful, functional DSL for compiling and evaluating relational queries.
-  Alf is not limited to simple scalar values, but admit values of arbitrary complexity (under a few requirements about their implementation, see next section).
+  Alf is not limited to simple scalar values, but admits values of arbitrary complexity (under a few requirements about their implementation, see next section).
 See 'alf --help' as well as .alf files in the examples directory for syntactic examples.